-We will use an example of a US business selling on Amazon.com and Amazon.ca in USD and CAD, respectively.
-The same functionality applies for businesses selling in other multi-currency scenarios such as GBP on Amazon.co.uk and EUR on Amazon.de.
+We will use an example of an US business selling on Amazon.com and Amazon.ca in USD and CAD, respectively.
+The same functionality applies for businesses selling in other multi-currency scenarios such as GBP on Amazon.co.uk, EUR on Amazon.de.

 When you sell on Amazon in a foreign currency, you have two ways to define how Amazon will pay you: